Musician Onboarding · Rapture & Ruin

 You were invited intentionally.

 You have been invited to take part in a Horizon Orchestral Studio project because we believe you are capable of contributing to a high-level ensemble.
-This is not a casual playing environment — it is a space for musicians who want to work seriously, think carefully, and perform at a high standard.
+It is a space for musicians who want to be engaged artistically, think carefully, and perform at a high standard.

 What Horizon Is